 (September 1, 2017) In one of the most bizarre episodes of Reconstruction, Arkansas Black Militia units fought each other at the Battle of New Gascony on April 30, 1874.
 They were on opposing sides of two Republican gubernatorial candidates engaged in an armed conflict known as the Brooks-Baxter War.
 It left as many two hundred killed on its battlefields.
 Like other incongruous events of the era, behind-the-scenes wrangling over money resulting from a falling out between Carpetbagger factions was to blame.

-After the 1867 federal Reconstruction Acts required ten of the eleven former Confederate states to form new constitutions mandating universal black suffrage, seven of the ten had Carpetbag regimes in place for the 1868 presidential election.
+After the 1867 federal Reconstruction Acts required ten of the eleven former Confederate states to form new constitutions mandating universal black suffrage, seven of the ten had Carpetbag regimes in place in time for the 1868 presidential election.
 The other three remained under military rule.
 Arkansas was one of the seven.

 Since many former Arkansas Confederates were not permitted to vote, the Republican Party gained firm control of the state government when Carpetbagger Powell Clayton was inaugurated in July 1868.
 In order to enforce his authority, he immediately formed a state militia.
-Since the force was only permitted to include voters, former Confederates were barred.
+Since the force was only permitted to include voters, former Confederates were barred from membership.
 As in other Southern states it was, therefore, commonly labeled a Black Militia, even though it also included whites that had not supported the Confederacy.

 In 1871 the Carpetbag legislature elected Clayton to the U. S. Senate and sent former Vermonter, Stephen Dorsey, to join him in 1873.
 Both Clayton and Dorsey had become wealthy in Reconstruction-era Arkansas.
 Dorsey’s path to prosperity had been railroad finance manipulation.
 He would later become Secretary of the National Republican Committee.
 But he would also get implicated in a national U. S. Post Office scandal for rigged bidding of rural delivery routes, which were allocated to private companies at the time under lucrative contracts.